 Land is one of the most tangible legacies an individual can leave.
 Landowners who donate land become a part of the larger effort to protect and manage a community’s natural heritage.

-Before donating land, consult your land trust to see if they are able to accept the donation—that is, if the land fits its mission and resources.
+Before donating land, consult your local land trust to see if it is able to accept the donation—that is, if the land fits its mission and resources.

 Benefits of donating land

-You may receive substantial income tax deductions and estate tax benefits and,
+You may receive substantial income tax deductions and estate tax benefits.

 If the land has conservation value, it will be permanently protected.